tomerBARZ/the-universal-mission-for-dcs-world/README.md

   - **Target count**: How many objectives will be spawned.
 More objectives means potentially more xp in a single sortie, so better medals, but also more work and more risk.
 Be aware that you can RTB to rearm/refuel at any time between objectives, but you won't accumulate as many single-sortie XP as if you complete objectives without going back to base, because XP is awarded to your profile and reset each time you land.
   - **Enemy air defense**: Amount, quality and skill of enemy surface-to-air units (AAA, MANPADS and SAM).
 A higher setting awards more XP.
   - **Enemy air force**: Amount, quality and skill of enemy combat air patrols.
 A higher setting awards more XP.
-  - **Wingmen count**: How many wingmen will fly by your side (from zero to three).
+  - **Wingmen count**: **(COMING SOON!)** How many wingmen will fly by your side (from zero to three).
 A small XP penalty is added for each additional wingman.
 Wingman won't get replaced if they get shot during a mission, but they will (with full payload) each time you land and takeoff again.
 Only shown in single-player missions.
   - **Friendly AI CAP**: Should AI fighter aicraft be spawned regularly to patrol the AO and shoot down potential threats?
 Disabling this option will award you more XP (only if "Enemy air force" is not set to "None") but also means you and your wingmen will be alone against the whole enemy air force.
 - **View pilot career stats**: Displays a list of your achievements, as well as your medal case.
 Only available when playing single-player missions and if the Lua IO module has been unsanitized (see "First setup" above)
 - **Begin mission**: Starts a mission with the current settings.